1. Explain Groupings and Levels?

 The material record tables for parallel valuations (MLIT, MLPP, MLPPF, MLCR, MLCD, CKMI1, BSIM)

-The Asset Accounting tables (ANEK, ANEP, ANEA, ANLP, ANLC)45.
-What is the difference between company and company code ?_text]Answer:
+The Asset Accounting tables (ANEK, ANEP, ANEA, ANLP, ANLC)

-A company is the organizational unit used in the legal consolidation
+Answer: A company is an organizational unit used in the legal consolidation

 module to roll up financial statements of several company codes.